VACUMM/vacumm/doc/sphinx/source/user.install.modenv.rst

     shell> mkdir /my/modules/cdat
     shell> mkdir /my/modules/vacumm

-Il convient ensuite de créer les fichiers de module pour CDAT et ses dépendances (voir :ref:`user.install.prereq`).
-Par exemple, SCRIP est une des dépendances.
-S'il est installé dans le répertoire :file:`/my/soft/scrip`, il faut créer le fichier de module :file:`/my/modules/scrip` avec le contenu suivant:
+Then, the module files for CDAT and its dependencies (voir :ref:`user.install.prereq`) should be created.
+For example, if SCRIP is a dependency and is installed in the directory :file:`/my/soft/scrip`, you must create the module file :file:`/my/modules/scrip` with the following content:

 .. code-block:: tcl